jpalardy/vim-slime-ext-plugins/README.md

 ### Example of using a simple plugin

 In this example, we are going to write a plugin that sends the text it receives to a file `foo.txt` in the current directory.
 We need to define a function for plugin configuration, and another for handling the data.
-We also define the optional functions for validating the environment and validating the configuration.
+We also define two functions for validating the environment and validating the configuration.
+Check your extension plugin to see if these functions exist and if they are optional.

 ### Configuration